hamishtodd1/PgaInUnity/README.md

 ## Credits

 Aside from writing (the code that generated) the initial version of this library, I am heavily indebted to Steven De Keninck!
-Indebted too to others who helped me including Pontus Granström, Chris Doran, Anthony John Bell, Charles Gunn, Hugo Hadfield, Eric Lengyel, Simon Fenney, and Martin Roelfs
+Indebted too to others who helped me including Pontus Granström, Chris Doran, Anthony John Bell, Charles Gunn, Hugo Hadfield, Eric Lengyel, and Martin Roelfs

+This library was developed at Imagination Technologies.
+If, like Houdini/Maya, you want nice skinning by running the Dual Quaternion exp and log on your GPU, make sure you use an ifdef to look out for our "sinc" function, which enables you to write it in a much more performant way!